 Habitat and Origin

 Black Henbane originates from the Mediterranean and has been used as a medicinal plant since the Middle Ages.
-It can also be found in parts of Asia, North Africa and Europe.
+In the past, it has also been used in religious rites for its hallucinogenic properties.

 Propagation and Vectors of Spread

 Black Henbane reproduces solely by seed.
 A single plant can produce up to 10,000 seeds in one season, which can remain viable in the soil for up to five years.

 Black Henbane seedlings are more likely to establish in disturbed or cultivated areas, as the seedlings are not very competitive in well-established plant communities.

 Seeds can be spread by wind and by contaminated soil and gravel.
 Gardeners also contribute to the spread of Black Henbane by planting it in their gardens.